Nvidia earnings beats expectations

-Nvidia, the world’s largest company by market capitalisation, announces its third quarter (Q3 earnings) results this week.
+Nvidia, the world’s largest company by market capitalisation, announced its third quarter (Q3) results on 19 November.

 Traditionally releasing its results around a month after the rest of the Magnificent Seven group, Nvidia’s earnings release marks the climax of big tech earnings season.